sparkfun/SparkFun_Toolkit/docs/ar_ibus.md

 These driver implementations provide the platform specific implementation for the toolkit bus interfaces, supporting the methods defined by the interfaces, as well as contain and manage the platform specific settings and attributes for each bus type.

+> [!IMPORTANT]
-> Note: The intent is that each user of an particular bus - a device in most cases - contains an instance of the specific bus object.
+> The intent is that each user of an particular bus - a device in most cases - contains an instance of the specific bus object.

 The class diagram for the Arduino implementation is as follows: